plainionist/plainionist.github.io/_posts/2018-01-20-Second-Habit.md

 <!--more-->

-The book is the best book I have ever read about personal and organisational success.
+The book is the best book I have ever read about personal and organizational success.

 In this book Stephen presents seven habits: